Simple-Robotics/proxsuite-nlp/README.md

 This package is a C++ implementation of a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds.

-Copyright (C) 2022 LAAS-CNRS / Inria
+Copyright (C) 2022 LAAS-CNRS, INRIA

 ## Building from source